wfk007/rrweb-events-merge/packages/sdk/README.md

 # rrweb-events-merge

-You can choose time range in replay and auto generate a clip of the events which can be played independently.
+You can choose any time range in replay and generate a new clip of the rrweb events which can be played independently **EVEN IF there are no fullsnapshots in this time range.**

 Extremely small lib size:
 - size: 1.59 KB